 For instance, I work with a client at Citron Hennessey Private Therapy who has recently shifted into what she calls having “a bird’s-eye view” of her inner and outer experiences.
-After months of practicing diffusing from her judgmental and unhelpful thoughts and taking a curious and open stance to her beliefs and emotions, she has gained the capacity to “witness” herself without getting negatively triggered the way she used to.
+After months of practicing defusing from her judgmental and unhelpful thoughts and taking a curious and open stance to her beliefs and emotions, she has gained the capacity to “witness” herself without getting negatively triggered the way she used to.
+She has moved from being inside the drama of her thoughts and emotions and can now see she is having thoughts and emotions without getting caught up in them.
 She still has unhelpful, automatic thoughts and difficult feelings, but she no longer identifies with them.
 This shift in her capacity to be more self-aware and self-reflective has reduced her anxiety, improved her relationships, and increased her productivity.

 “But I don’t have time to sit and meditate!” is a common rebuttal I hear from clients when I suggest they try incorporating mindfulness into their lives.
 And I get it!
-The beauty of developing the skill of mindfulness is that it doesn’t require that you become a Buddhist or even sit in uncomfortable, cross-legged positions for long periods of time.
+That to-do list is a mile long and you never feel like you have enough time to accomplish all those tasks even on a good day, let alone take time aside to sit still!
+The beauty of developing the skill of mindfulness practice is that it doesn’t require that you become a Buddhist or even sit in uncomfortable, cross-legged positions for long periods of time.

-Informal mindfulness, or “everyday mindfulness” can be an effective way to reduce the internal experience of stress and anxiety, without the added pressure of having to formally sit down to meditate.
+Informal mindfulness, or “everyday mindfulness” can be a very effective way to reduce the internal experience of stress and anxiety, without the added pressure of having to formally sit down to meditate.
 So what does “informal practice” look like and what does it entail?

 Mindfulness is simply paying attention on purpose to the present moment as it is, with curiosity and non-judgment.
 And seriously, you can learn to do this throughout your busy day for maximum benefits.